 What Does a Project Manager Actually Do?

 The PM role is one of the most misunderstood in organisations.
-PMs are often perceived as administrators who run meetings and write status reports.
-In reality, a skilled PM is the person who gives a project its best chance of success — by planning it rigorously, spotting problems before they materialise, managing the people dynamics and making the right calls under pressure.
+PMs are often seen as administrators who run meetings and write status reports.
+That is a very incomplete picture.
+A skilled PM is the person who gives a project its best chance of success.
+They plan it rigorously, spot problems before they materialise, manage the people dynamics and make the right calls under pressure.

-Planning and maintaining the schedule and budget, managing the risk register and issue log, writing and distributing status reports, facilitating project meetings, managing the change control process, tracking earned value, maintaining the project management plan and subsidiary plans.
-This is the "science" of PM — structured, process-driven, tool-dependent.
+Planning and maintaining the schedule and budget.
+Managing the risk register and issue log.
+Writing and distributing status reports.
+Facilitating project meetings.
+Managing the change control process.
+Tracking earned value.
+Maintaining the project management plan and subsidiary plans.
+This is the science of PM.
+Structured, process-driven and tool-dependent.
+I used EVM tracking on all my UAE projects as a standard part of the monthly review cycle.

-Managing the relationship with the sponsor, briefing and engaging the steering committee, one-to-one engagement with resistant stakeholders, leading and motivating the project team, managing vendor and supplier relationships, facilitating difficult conversations between stakeholders with conflicting interests, negotiating for resources.
-This is the "art" of PM — context-dependent, relationship-driven, and what separates average PMs from exceptional ones.
+Managing the relationship with the sponsor.
+Briefing and engaging the steering committee.
+One-to-one engagement with resistant stakeholders.
+Leading and motivating the project team.
+Managing vendor and supplier relationships.
+Facilitating difficult conversations between stakeholders with conflicting interests.
+Negotiating for resources.
+This is the art of PM.
+It is context-dependent, relationship-driven, and it separates average PMs from exceptional ones.
+On my UAE projects I worked with over 20 nationalities.
+This skill mattered every single day.

-Setting the team's direction and priorities, making the calls that cannot be escalated, deciding when to raise an issue vs manage it within the project, determining when the project plan needs to change and by how much, escalating risks and issues to the sponsor at the right moment.
-The PM is the single point of accountability for delivery — which means absorbing uncertainty and making decisions with incomplete information.
+Setting the team's direction and priorities.
+Making the calls that cannot be escalated.
+Deciding when to raise an issue versus manage it within the project.
+Determining when the project plan needs to change.
+Escalating risks and issues to the sponsor at the right moment.
+The PM is the single point of accountability for delivery.
+That means absorbing uncertainty and making decisions with incomplete information.

 🎯

-The PM's authority paradox: A project manager is accountable for delivering outcomes they do not directly control.
+The PM authority paradox: A project manager is accountable for delivering outcomes they do not directly control.
 The project team often does not report to the PM in the HR sense.
 The budget is controlled by finance.
-Scope decisions ultimately sit with the sponsor.
-PM success depends on influence without authority — the ability to get things done through people you do not manage.
+Scope decisions sit with the sponsor.
+PM success depends on influence without authority.
+The ability to get things done through people you do not manage.
 This is why communication, stakeholder management and leadership skills matter as much as technical planning skills.
+It is something I learned on the ground on real projects.

 PM Roles — Career Levels and UK Salary Ranges